Cauaspinheiro/water-reminder/README.md

 Water Reminder is a desktop app using electron to remember the user to drink water periodically.
 The app also calculates the how much water you is drink for day/week and the total water drank using the app.

 At the moment the only supported language is pt-br.

+## Features

+- Hide to tray when closed
+- Open on startup
+- Calculate how much water you drink every day and week
+- Counts the total water drank by you on the app

 ## Screenshots